-In addition, MEA has also implemented GIS Net, a web service system which is a collaboration between MEA and CDG Group.
+In addition, the MEA has also implemented GIS Net, a web service system which is a collaboration between the MEA and CDG Group.
 GIS Net allows queries through a web service system under the same basis as GIS/AM/FM with a focus on providing basemap services for external parties.
 The system served as a channel to trade the basemap in both paper-based and digital form.
-It created business opportunities and generated new businesses income for MEA.
+It created business opportunities and generated new businesses income for the MEA.